 Here are the pillars that defined Fordism:

-While Fordism worked well for decades, modern businesses needed more flexibility.
+While Fordism was effective for decades, modern businesses require greater flexibility.
 Enter Post-Fordism, a newer model focused on customisation, decentralisation, and knowledge-based work.

 Fordism | Post-Fordism |